-The primary responsibility of the CoC under the MOU with the PHA is to make direct referrals of qualifying individuals and families to the PHA.
-The PHA must generally refer a family that is seeking EHV assistance directly from the PHA to the CoC or other referring agency for initial intake, assessment, and possible referral for EHV assistance.
+The primary responsibility of the CoC-EveryOne Home under the MOU with BHA is to make direct referrals of qualifying individuals and families to BHA.
+BHA must generally refer a family that is seeking EHV assistance directly from BHA to the CoC-EveryOne Home or other referring agency for initial intake, assessment, and possible referral for EHV assistance.
 Partner CoCs are responsible for determining whether the family qualifies under one of the four eligibility categories for EHVs.
-The CoC or other direct referral partner must provide supporting documentation to the PHA of the referring agency's verification that the family meets one of the four eligible categories for EHV assistance.
+The CoC-EveryOne Home or other direct referral partner must provide supporting documentation to BHA of the referring agency's verification that the family meets one of the four eligible categories for EHV assistance.

-The CoC or partnering agency must establish and implement a system to identify EHV-eligible individuals and families within the agency's caseload and make referrals to the PHA.
-The CoC or other partnering agency must certify that the EHV applicants they refer to the PHA meet at least one of the four EHV eligibility criteria.
-The PHA will maintain a copy of the referral or certification from the CoC or other partnering agency in the participant's file along with other eligibility paperwork.
+The CoC-EveryOne Home or partnering agency must establish and implement a system to identify EHV-eligible individuals and families within the agency's caseload and make referrals to BHA.
+The CoC-EveryOne Home or other partnering agency must certify that the EHV applicants they refer to BHA meet at least one of the four EHV eligibility criteria.
+BHA will maintain a copy of the referral or certification from the CoC-EveryOne Home or other partnering agency in the participant's file along with other eligibility paperwork.
 Homeless service providers may, but are not required to, use the certification form found in Exhibit TPS-II of this chapter.
 Victim services providers may, but are not required to, use the certification form found in Exhibit TPS-III of this chapter when identifying eligible families who qualify as victims of human trafficking.

-As part of the MOU, the PHA and CoC or other partnering agency will identify staff positions to serve as lead EHV liaisons.
+As part of the MOU, BHA and CoC-EveryOne Home or other partnering agency will identify staff positions to serve as lead EHV liaisons.
 These positions will be responsible for transmission and acceptance of referrals.
-The CoC or partnering agency must commit sufficient staff and resources to ensure eligible individuals and families are identified and determined eligible in a timely manner.
+The CoC-EveryOne Home or partnering agency must commit sufficient staff and resources to ensure eligible individuals and families are identified and determined eligible in a timely manner.

-The PHA liaison responsible for acceptance of referrals will contact the CoC or partnering agency liaison via email indicating the number of vouchers available and requesting an appropriate number of referrals.
-No more than five business days from the date the CoC or partnering agency receives this notification, the CoC or partnering agency liaison will provide the PHA with a list of eligible referrals including the name, address, and contact phone number for each adult individual who is being referred; a completed release form for each adult family member; and a written certification for each referral indicating they are EHV-eligible.
+BHA liaison responsible for acceptance of referrals will contact the CoC-EveryOne Home or partnering agency liaison via email indicating the number of vouchers available and requesting an appropriate number of referrals.
+No more than five business days from the date the CoC or partnering agency receives this notification, the CoC-EveryOne Home or partnering agency liaison will provide BHA with a list of eligible referrals including the name, address, and contact phone number for each adult individual who is being referred; a completed release form for each adult family member; and a written certification for each referral indicating they are EHV-eligible.